sneko/hyperlink-middleware/README.md

 </script>
 ```

+_Note: adjust the `latest` version if you want to stick to a specific one :)_

 ## Available middlewares inside this library

 - `SetUtmParametersMiddleware(...)`: hyperlinks will be merged with specified UTM parameters.
-It makes easier tagging all links with parameters that represents your frontend. \*\*It's likely you would use the `FilterWrapper(...)` to wrap this middleware to be sure it's not applied on your own website links or other websites of your company that is watched in the same "analytics account property"
+It makes easier tagging all links with parameters that identify your frontend as the origin. **It's likely you would use the `FilterWrapper(...)` to wrap this middleware** to be sure it's not applied on your own website links or other websites of your company that is watched in the same "analytics account property".

+- `FormatFirebaseDynamicLinksMiddleware(...)`: allows generating a Firebase Dynamic Link to keep a consistent flow for cross-browsers sessions.
+You should use it with `FilterWrapper(...)` because the generation should only apply for specific links that are targeting your native application.

+- `IgnoreFollowingsMiddleware(...)`: in case you want to stop the middlewares chain based on the hyperlink input.
+It avoids using multiple `FilterWrapper(...)` with the same rules around all following middlewares

 - `SetMissingUrlProtocolMiddleware(...)`: some websites used links starting with `//example.com` so it would probably break following middlewares.
-This middleware will add a protocol to the links so they do not break following middlewares.
-It should be used before all other middlewares preferably.
+This middleware will add a protocol to the links so it does not throw an error in the following middlewares. _It should be used before all other middlewares._

-- `IgnoreFollowingsMiddleware(...)`: in case you want to stop the chain based on the input hyperlink.
-It avoids using multiple `FilterWrapper(...)` with the same rules around all following middlewares

-- `FormatFirebaseDynamicLinksMiddleware(...)`: allows generating a Firebase Dynamic Link to keep a consistent flow for cross-browsers sessions.
-You use use it with `FilterWrapper(...)` because the generation should only apply for specific links that are targeting your native application.

-- `FilterWrapper(...)`: it's used to wrap any of the middlewares in this list to specify on which kind of links it should apply or not.
-It uses the new `URLPattern` standard that offers a lot to easily manage URLs.
+- `FilterWrapper(...)`: it's used to wrap any of the middlewares in this list to specify on which hyperlinks it should apply or not.
+It uses the new `URLPattern` standard that offers the ease to manage match URLs.
 Example: `FilterWrapper(yourMiddleware, { applyPatterns: [new URLPattern({ hostname: 'example.com' })]})`

 _Do not hesitate to share yours so we can add it to the list!_